netbrain/zwift/docs/index.md

 The credentials will be used to authenticate before launching the zwift app, and the user should be logged in automatically in the game.

+{: .note }
-NOTE: This will be loaded by `zwift.sh` in cleartext as environment variables into the container.
+This will be loaded by `zwift.sh` in cleartext as environment variables into the container.

 Alternatively, instead of saving your password in the file, you can save your password in the secret service keyring like so: